User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Results of scattering calculations

 \MOLSCAT\ can calculate scattering lengths/volumes, which may be complex in the presence of inelastic channels (section \ref{scatlen}).
 The diagonal S-matrix element in an incoming channel 0 may be written in terms of a complex phase shift $\eta$,

-For a channel with low kinetic energy, the phase shift may be expanded in powers of the incoming wavevector $k$.
-The leading term is proportional to $k$ for $s$-wave scattering and $k^3$ for $p$-wave scattering.
-For higher values of $L$ the leading power depends on the form of the long-range potential: e.g., for a potential that varies as $-C_6R^{-6}$ at long range, the leading term is proportional to $k^4$ for all $L>1$. \MOLSCAT\ calculates scattering lengths for $L=0$ ($n=1$), volumes for $L=1$ ($n=3$) and hypervolumes for $L>1$ ($n=4$) using the formula \cite{Hutson:res:2007}

-It should be emphasised that Eq.~\ref{eq:scatln} is an identity, so that this is a far more general approach than that used by some other programs that take the limit of other (often more complicated) functions as $k\rightarrow0$.
+For a channel with low kinetic energy, $\tan \eta$ may be expanded in powers of the incoming wavevector $k$.
+For a potential that varies as $-C_s / R^{s}$ at long range, the leading term for $s\geq4$ is proportional to $k$ for $s$-wave scattering and $k^n$ for a partial wave with $L>0$, with $n=\min(s-2,2l+1)$.
+By default, \MOLSCAT\ assumes $s=6$ and so calculates scattering lengths for $L=0$ ($n=1$), volumes for $L=1$ ($n=3$) and hypervolumes for $L>1$ ($n=4$) using the formula \cite{Hutson:res:2007} It should be emphasised that Eq.~\ref{eq:scatln} is an identity, so that this is a far more general approach than that used by some other programs that take the limit of other (often more complicated) functions as $k\rightarrow0$.
 The scattering length and volume defined by Eq.~\ref{eq:scatln} become independent of $k$ at sufficiently low $k$.